Learn more about COVID-19 in Saskatchewan. Case numbers are updated daily.

 Discover how to reduce late blight with techniques such as planting disease-free stock and diligently monitoring for symptoms.

-Discover how to best protect your lentil crops against disease that harms your yield.
+Discover how to best protect your lentil crops against diseases that can harm your yield from fungicides, crop rotation and further disease management.

 Scouting for plant diseases is one of the most important practices you can adopt to help combat diseases on your farm.
 Learn how to identify disease symptoms and much more.